marvinwu/canner/README.md

 # canner

-A static webpage generator based on handlebars.js, which aimed to deal with the maintenance difficulty between data and webpages.
+A static webpage generator based on handlebars.js, which aimed to deal with the maintenance difficulties between data and webpages.

 ## Install